geromeo808/Creating-IAM-Roles/README.md

      ![Alt text](images/Add-Principle.png)

-  - ARN copy and paste the ARN of the IAM user you want to assume this role
+  - ARN copy and paste the ARN of the IAM user you want to assume this role *If you don't have this ARN go backk to IAM Users and find the user you want to assign this role to.
+See below:
     ![Alt text](images/GetARN-IAM-USER.png)
   - Click 'Add Principle'
   - Click 'Next'